-Activity The Council's discretion shall be limited to the following matters: KD4 Activity P14 that does not comply with one or more of the activity specific standards, unless otherwise specified in NC1. a.
+Activ They e Council's discretion shall be limited to following matters: RD4 Activity P14 that does not comply with one or more of the activity specific standards, unless otherwise specified in NC1. a.
 Signage adjacent to Memorial Avenue - 6.8.6.4 amend note below table: